The confusing bits of JSONPath explained

 In recent months I’ve been writing a lot of custom OpenAPI linting rules to validate that API designs conform to a set of policies and design guidelines.
 The tool I use to do this, Spectral, applies rules to OpenAPI documents written in YAML or JSON by matching pattern expressions using JSONPath (specifically JSONPath plus), and then executing a test function on the matched value.

-For example, to require exactly one entry in the servers list, I can write a rule like this:
+For example, to require exactly one entry in the servers list, I can write a custom rule like this (in YAML):

 then: